Delaram-M/coffee-vending-machine-sales-report/README.md

 ## Insights and Recommendations

-**1. What are the most and least popular coffee drinks, and what are the most critical ingredients in the coffee vending machines?**
+**1. What are the most and least popular coffee drinks, and what are the most critical ingredients in the coffee vending machine?**

 The most popular coffee types are Latte (~24.1% of sales), Americano with Milk (~21.9% of sales), and Cappuccino (~15.6% of sales).
 The least popular coffee type is Espresso (~2.4% of sales), and the next least popular coffee type is Cortado (~6.5% of sales), which is ~2.7 times more popular than Espresso.
 It's important to note that even though Espresso itself is the least popular drink, it's a common ingredient of the most popular coffee types.
-The top 3 most popular drinks all include espresso and milk, which suggests these two are the most critical ingredients, and it's important to make sure vending machines do not run out of espresso or milk.
+The top 3 most popular drinks all include espresso and milk, which suggests these two are the most critical ingredients, and it's important to make sure vending machine do not run out of espresso or milk.

 **2. What is the best time to refill the vending machine?**

-It's best to refill the vending machines between 11 pm and 6 am, which had zero sum of payments.
+It's best to refill the vending machine between 11 pm and 6 am, which had zero sum of payments.

 **3. What should our next marketing campaigns focus on?**